 - The pricing model is glued to the vertical and offer type.
-For Gambling products promotion and Crypto services advertising, the CPM pricing fits better as it allows for long-term traffic tests.
+For iGaming products promotion and Financial services advertising, the CPM pricing fits better as it allows for long-term traffic tests.
 On the other side, the CPA pricing hits when it comes to fast conversions: VPN trials, app installs, etc.

 - Massive traffic demands strong management.
 Dividing traffic sources into bidding groups can help a lot.
 Not only blacklisting helps reduce costs and amp efficiency.
 Whitelists are perfect for selecting traffic that makes the majority of conversions.
 Greylists mark sources with middling performance.

 Monetization with popunder ads: tips for publishers

 - If your audience is not content-sensitive or your niche is not specific (e.g., religion), allow all traffic types (mainstream and non-mainstream).
 On Adsterra, you can pick all traffic types but limit specific ads like those with sound.

 - You start getting profit almost immediately.
 The CPM rate might be lower at the start, but you should wait a couple of days until advertisers can estimate your traffic and set a new CPM rate.

 - Pay attention to the instructions on where to put your popunder code.
 When placed incorrectly, the code will not work.
 Make sure your Popunder ad network is trustworthy.
 Look through a couple of reviews made by monetization gurus.